-By objective measures, Dave Grohl’s career is a success: a key role in one of the most influential acts since the days of Ed Sullivan, followed by forming a band that’s won 11 Grammy Awards (out of 29 nominations) and sold over 30 milllion records (simultaneous with the record industry’s collapse).
+By any objective measure, Dave Grohl’s career is a smashing success: a key role in one of the most influential bands since the days of Ed Sullivan, followed by forming a group with 11 Grammy Awards (and 29 nominations), selling over 30 million records (during a time the industry collapsed).
 Grohl’s goals are more than just gold – he wants to make great music.
-Though record sales, awards, and ticket sales attest to the popularity of his music, he pushes his band in different directions to accomplish those goals: A recent album was captured on magnetic (analog!) tape in his garage; its follow-up was recorded in different cities across America, collaborating with local icons; for their most recent, he brought in a new production team – and everyone from Justin Timberlake to Paul McCartney to contribute.
+Though sales, awards, and sold-out baseball stadiums attest to the popularity of his music, he pushes theband in different directions to accomplish his objectives: A recent album was captured on magnetic (analog!) tape in his garage; its follow-up was recorded in different cities across America, collaborating with local icons; for their most recent, he brought in a new production team – and everyone from Justin Timberlake to Paul McCartney to contribute.

 Elementary students are graded for effort; leaders are scored on accomplishment.
 Anyone who has ever strapped on a guitar knows how to keep score: money and fame.
 Grohl has certainly achieved that.
 (If only firing up Excel inspired the same level of fan devotion and conspicuous lavishness….)

 Bringing in outside talent – even temporarily – is a way great leaders infuse their organization with new ideas (this message brought to you by consultants everywhere).
-Keeping diverse resources focused on outcomes can be an issue., and challenging oneself and others to try new things and push the envelope does not guarantee success.
-Traditional measures show whether or not a product is meeting a market need; it’s a good leader who can inspire his team to experiment and work outside their comfort zones.
+Keeping diverse resources focused on outcomes can be an issue, and challenging oneself and others to try new things and push the envelope does not guarantee success.
+Strong sales can make any organization complacent; a good leader inspires his/her teammates to experiment and work outside their comfort zones.